Ethiopia

 Recent funding

-Since 2007, MAP has been running the dispensary in Mendida, a village located 94 km from the capital, in the Oromiya region.
+Since 2007, MAP has been running the dispensary in Mendida, a village 130 km from the capital, in the Oromiya region.
 Every day, the dispensary welcomes the most vulnerable families in the village and offers medical care to around 100 malnourished women, children and babies.
-During the first wave of Covid-19, the clinic team made sure to deliver meals, food baskets and medicines to the families, to avoid any risk of spreading the virus.
+During the first wave of Covid-19, the dispensary team was responsible for delivering meals, food baskets and medicines to families, to avoid any risk of the virus spreading.

 Objectives